The focusing effect of cold atomic cloud with a red-detuned Gaussian beam: Conclusion

 \section{Conclusion}

-We study the optical properties of the atomic lens induced by the far red-detuned laser beam and collimation effect of atomic cloud passing through the atomic lens, with uniform translational velocity and with vanishing initial translational velocity in gravity, respectively.
-Based on the atom deflection in dipole conservative potential, the object-image relation and the focal length of the atomic lens is theoretically presented.
-And then, the collimation effect of the atom-optical lens is theoretically studied.
-With the transverse RMS velocity, we find that collimation effect of the atomic cloud with lower initial RMS velocity is better than that with a high initial RMS velocity.
-Furthermore, theoretically speaking, the collimation by atomic lens can reach smaller divergence angle than that by transverse cooling technology due to the collimation of atomic lens without the cooling limit.
-Therefore the atomic lens is suitable for collimating the ultracold atomic cloud or beam.
-Moreover, atomic lens created by the laser beam has the advantages of small scale and flexible adjustment.
-It will play important role in many fields, such as integrated atom optics, atomic fountain clock.
-Finally we have experimentally demonstrated focusing, imaging and collimation of atomic cloud passing through the Gaussian laser beam, which are well consistent with the theoretical prediction.
+We study the one dimensional transverse focusing effect of an atomic cloud freely falling and passing through the atom-optical lens induced by the far red-detuned laser beam.
+Based on the atom deflection in dipole conservative potential, the relation between initial falling time and focusing time is theoretically presented.
+Moreover, atom-optical lens induced by the laser beam has the advantages of small scale and flexible adjustment.
+It may play an important role in many fields such as, integrated atom optics and atomic fountain clock.
+Finally we have experimentally demonstrated the focusing, imaging of the atomic cloud passing through the Gaussian laser beam, which are well consistent with the theoretical prediction.

 This work is supported by the National Natural Science Foundation of China under Grant Nos.
-10828408, 10588402, 10804115 and 10974211, National Fundamental Research Program of China under Grant Nos.
-2011CB921604 and 2011CB921504.
+10828408, 10804115 and 10974211, National Fundamental Research Program of China under Grant No. 2011CB921504.